-Lapse risk is linked to policyholder behaviour and is mitigated through ensuring that products meet customers' needs.
+Lapse risk is linked to policyholder behaviour.
+It is mitigated by ensuring that products meet customers' needs.
 Lapses are stress tested, monitored and reported regularly.
 Monitoring helps NLP to identify and address emerging trends.

 Longevity

 Longevity risk arises from the annuities in payment and in deferral within NLP's participating savings products.
 Mortality rates and life expectancies are updated and benchmarked annually.